mcarfagno/ground-vehicles-navigation/README.md

 ## Controller Architecture

-The controller implements the following MPC problem:
+The controller implements the following MPC problem, adapted from [*1*]:

 $$
 \begin{aligned}